-In the majority of instances you can still attend and practice safely, in fact many GP’s now recommend
+In the majority of cases, you can still attend and practice safely, in fact many GP’s now recommend

-yoga to help with certain conditions such as back-weakness, stress, depression.
-Certain movements
+yoga to help with certain conditions such as back-weakness, stress, anxiety & depression.
+Certain

-may not be suitable for you but you will be advised what these are and an alternative option offered.
+movements may not be suitable for you but you will be advised what these are and an alternative option

-You will be requested to complete a health questionnaire before you start practice and disclose your
+You will be requested to complete a New Starter health questionnaire before you start and disclose

-health status.
-This will help the teacher advise you on what is and not suitable for you and also
+your health status.
+This will help me advise you on what is and what is not suitable for you and also

 practices that may help your condition.
-This information is held in confidence.
+This information is held in confidence and will be discussed

 Is yoga just for women or can men practice too?